maxamel/GDH/README.md

 # Usage

-The basic usage of the library is spinning up verticles and initiating a key negotiation between them.
+The basic usage of the library is spinning up verticles and initiating a key exchange between them.
 Once you have the key you can start encrypting/decrypting messages safely between the verticles.

 The basic object used for deploying and undeploying verticles is the PrimaryVertex.